Guide to the Best Tea Rooms in Paris

 Pastry chef, Adrien Bozzolo takes the Saint Honoré pastry to contemporary artistic heights in his generous afternoon tea to celebrate the street where the legendary Parisian patisserie was invented by Chef Chiboust in 1847.
 Choose from a wide range of scones, sandwiches, cannelés, fruit desserts and Champagne option.
 Did you know it’s the original location of the most famous circus in Paris during la Belle Epoque, where Chocolat the clown hit stardom?
-See more details.
+For more details, see my article on Chocolat the clown at the Camelia.
 Enjoy their new Winter Teatime with a special Gingerbread Mille-feuille with vanilla-tonka cream or candied apple caramel cake.
 (AC)

 Camelia Cake Shop, Mandarin Oriental, rue Saint-Honoré, Paris 1

 DALLOYAU – LA SAMARITAINE

 Tucked away by the emblematic staircase, chef and dessert champion, Jérémy Del Val creates a few pastries exclusively for this luxury store.
 If you particularly love nuts you’re in for a treat with nutty creations and praline.
 From an exotic peanut flower to an exclusive nuts and lemon featuring lemon Femminello cream (of course we know of Femminello, right?)